beandeau>

 09:10 - 10:10 SESSION 1: ISM dust in the Milky Way / Local Group (Grand ballroom) - Chair: Frédéric GALLIANO (+)

-09:10 - 09:40 › Multiwavelength extinction - Marjorie Decleir, ESA/STScI, Baltimore
+09:10 - 09:40 › Multi-wavelength dust extinction in the Milky Way and Local Group - Marjorie Decleir, ESA/STScI

-09:40 - 10:10 › 3D Extinction Maps - Greg Green, MPIA, Heidelberg
+09:40 - 10:10 › 3D Extinction Maps - Gregory Green, Max Planck Institute for Astronomy

 10:10 - 10:30 Poster flash (Grand ballroom) - Poster presenters